Soft Error Reliability Analysis of Vision Transformers: Introduction

-To understand the influence of hardware faults on ViTs, we explore the vulnerability of ViTs in different granularities including models, layers, modules, and patches.
-The vulnerability factor of a ViTs component is defined to be the model accuracy increase between accuracy of model without protection and accuracy of model with the component under evaluation perfectly protected.
-It also reveals the model accuracy penalty if the target component suffers hardware faults.
-In this work, we adopt an operation-wise fault injection framework\cite{xue2022winograd} to obtain the vulnerability of different components of ViTs.
+\IEEEpubidadjcol To understand the influence of soft errors on ViTs, we explore the vulnerability of ViTs in different granularities including models, layers, modules, and patches.
+The vulnerability factor for the components of ViTs is defined to the model accuracy increase between accuracy of model without protection and accuracy of model with the component under evaluation perfectly protected.
+It also reveals the model accuracy penalty if the target component suffers soft errors.
+While ViTs involve much more non-linear functions that are not considered in prior fault injection frameworks \cite{reagen2018ares} \cite{mahmoud2020pytorchfi} targeting on CNNs with much less and simpler non-linear functions, we utilize a unique operation-wise fault injection framework\cite{xue2022winograd} rather than these neuron-wise fault injection frameworks to obtain the vulnerability of all the different components of ViTs.

 Based on the vulnerability analysis of ViTs, we further propose corresponding fault-tolerant approaches to protect the linear functions including GEMM and FC, and non-linear functions including GELU and softmax respectively.
-For the linear functions of ViTs that are generally implemented with GEMM, we propose an adaptive algorithm-based fault tolerance (ABFT) approach to suit the GEMM with different sizes in ViTs.
-For the non-linear functions, we apply a range-based protection approach to avoid acute computing results and alleviate the negative influence of hardware faults.
-The proposed fault-tolerant approaches show significant model accuracy improvement with moderate computing overhead.
-The major contributions are summarized as follows:
+For the linear functions of ViTs that are generally implemented with GEMM, we propose a lightweight block-wise algorithm-based fault tolerance (LB-ABFT) approach to suit the GEMM with different sizes in ViTs.
+For the non-linear functions, we apply a range-based protection approach to avoid acute computing results and alleviate the negative influence of soft errors.
+The proposed fault-tolerant approaches show significant model accuracy improvement with minor computing overhead.

-\begin{itemize} \item We perform a comprehensive reliability analysis of ViTs from different granularities including models, layers, modules, and patches in presence of various soft errors for the first time.
+The contributions can be summarized as follows: \begin{itemize} \item We perform a comprehensive reliability analysis of ViTs from different granularities including models, layers, modules, and patches in presence of various soft errors for the first time, which can be potentially utilized to guide fault-tolerant design of ViTs.

-\item With the reliability evaluation, we observe that linear functions in ViTs are more resilient than that in CNNs but the non-linear functions in ViTs pose more negative influence on the model accuracy in presence of hardware faults.
+\item With the reliability evaluation, we compare the fault tolerance of CNNs and ViTs in detail and observe that linear functions in both ViTs and CNNs are more fragile, but the non-linear functions in ViTs pose more negative influence on the model accuracy in presence of soft errors than in CNNs.
 In addition, vulnerability factors across the inputs of ViTs are generally evenly distributed, which differs substantially from that of CNNs.